 \subsubsection{Efficiency and Overhead}

-We evaluate system performance using metrics that cover both online query processing and offline index construction. \textbf{Query Performance}: We measure online efficiency using Query Latency (the average response time per query) and Throughput (measured in Queries Per Second, or QPS, under a multi-threaded batch workload). \textbf{Indexing Performance}: For offline evaluation, we measure the total Indexing Time (including data import and construction) to assess efficiency, and the final on-disk Index Size to assess storage overhead. \textbf{Resource Overhead}: We quantify resource usage by measuring the Peak Memory Consumption during both online query processing and offline index construction.
+We evaluate system performance on both online query processing and offline index construction. \textit{Query Performance}: We measure online efficiency via Query Latency (both average and P99 tail latency) and Throughput (Queries Per Second, QPS, under a multi-threaded batch workload). \textit{Indexing Performance}: We measure offline efficiency via total Indexing Time (including data import and construction) and storage overhead via on-disk Index Size. \textit{Resource Overhead}: We measure Peak Memory Consumption during both online querying and offline index construction.
 Our framework utilizes memory mapping (mmap) for index access, so the observed online memory footprint may be lower than the total index size.